-Growth Increase in Farmers’ Markets.
 In 2011 the USDA reported a 17 percent growth increase in Farmers’ Markets around the USA.
 According to Agriculture Deputy Secretary Kathleen Merrigan, “The remarkable growth in farmers’ markets is an excellent indicator of the staying power of local and regional foods.
-These outlets provide economic benefits for producers to grow their businesses and also to communities by providing increased access to fresh fruits and vegetables and other foods.
+These outlets provide economic benefits for producers to grow their businesses and communities by providing increased access to fresh fruits and vegetables and other foods.
 In short, they are a critical ingredient in our nation’s food system.”

-States with Most Farmers’ Markets.
-The states with the most farmers’ markets are California, New York, Michigan, Illinois, Ohio, Pennsylvania, Massachusetts, Iowa, Wisconsin and North Carolina.
-Since 2010 Alaska and Texas ranked at the top since for most growth in farmers’ markets at 46 and 38 percent, respectively.
+The states with the most farmers’ markets are California, New York, Michigan, Illinois, Ohio, Pennsylvania, Massachusetts, Iowa, Wisconsin, and North Carolina.
+Since 2010 Alaska and Texas ranked at the top for the most growth in farmers’ markets at 46 and 38 percent, respectively.

 USDA Farmers’ Market search engine

-Eat Well Guide – Connects you with local farmers, co-ops, farmers’ markets and stores
+Eat Well Guide – Connects you with local farmers, co-ops, farmers’ markets, and stores.

 Top US Farmers Markets Every Food Lover Should Visit

 12 of the Biggest (and Best) Farmer’s Markets